Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Obstacles in the application of statistics in court

 \subsection{Cognitive bias}

-Currently, the widely-spread practice of analysis and interpretation of forensic evidence is based on human perception and subjective judgement, which are not transparent and also subject to cognitive bias \cite{morrison2022advancing}.
-On March 11, 2004, a number of trains in Madrid, Spain were bombed by terrorists, resulting in 191 people killed, over thousands people injured.
-About two months later, on May 6, a 37-year-old civil and immigration lawyer Brandon Mayfield was arrested as a suspect, as his fingerprint was thought to have been found on a bag in Spain which contained similar detonation devices used in the terrorist attack \cite{national2009strengthening}.
-According to the FBI examination report, there were as many as 10 similar minutiae points between the prints from Mayfield and the suspect.
-However, on May 19, the Spanish National Police (SNP) successfully identified the latent print as the fingerprint from another person \cite{oig2006review} and the federal government paid Mayfield \$2 million for him being wrongly jailed \cite{lichtblau2006us}.
+On March 11, 2004, a number of trains in Madrid, Spain, were bombed by terrorists, resulting in 191 people killed and over two thousands people injured.
+About two months later, the civil and immigration lawyer Brandon Mayfield was arrested as a suspect, as his fingerprints were thought to be found on a bag in Spain which contained similar detonation devices used in the terrorist attack \citep{national2009strengthening}.
+According to the FBI examination report, there were as many as 10 similar minutiae points (second level of detail, Section~\ref{sec: Fingerprint}) between the prints from Mayfield and the suspect.
+However, on May 19, the Spanish National Police successfully identified the latent print as the fingerprint from another person \citep{oig2006review} and the federal government paid Mayfield \$2 million for him being wrongly jailed \citep{lichtblau2006us}.
+Two years later, in March 2006, the Office of the Inspector General of the U.S. Department of Justice issued a thorough examination report on the factors contributing to the misidentification.
+The report stated that ``\textit{the verification [process] has been `tainted' by knowledge of the initial examiner's conclusion}'' \citep{oig2006review}, suggesting the impact of cognitive bias on the analysis of the evidence.

-Two years later, in March 2006, the Office of the Inspector General of the U.S. Department of Justice issued a thorough examination report of the factors contributing to the misidentification, which includes but not limited to ``\textit{the verification [process] has been 'tainted' by knowledge of the initial examiner's conclusion}'' \cite{oig2006review}.
-Following this incident, Dror \textit{et al.} did an experiment using fingerprints that had previously been examined and identified by latent print experts as matching suspects.
+Following this incident, \cite{dror2006contextual} conducted an experiment using fingerprints that had previously been examined and identified by latent print experts as matching suspects.
 They then presented the same fingerprints to the same experts, but this time provided a context suggesting that they did not match, thereby implying that the suspects could not be identified.
-The majority of fingerprint experts made different judgements, contradicting their earlier identification decisions \cite{dror2006contextual}.
-This experiment showed the existence of cognitive bias when subjective judgement is involved in evidence analysis.
-Overall we need better standards and models to conclude the accuracy of not just fingerprint identifications but for other types of physical evidence as well.
+The majority of fingerprint experts made different judgements, contradicting their earlier identification decisions.
+This experiment confirmed the existence of cognitive bias when subjective judgement is involved in evidence analysis.